Posted on 23 July 2019

 The group states three main aims, which are:

 - The Government must tell the truth about the climate and wider ecological emergency, reverse inconsistent policies and work alongside the media to communicate with citizens.

 - The Government must enact legally binding policy measures to reduce carbon emissions to net zero by 2025 and to reduce consumption levels.

 - A national Citizen’s Assembly to oversee the changes, as part of creating a democracy fit for purpose.”

 Extinction Rebellion protest events began in the UK, November 2018, and events soon spread across the world to create a global movement of environmental activists.

-The Democrat party politician and socialist Bernie Sanders tweeted in support of Extinction Rebellion to his 7.5 million followers.
-He included a link to the article, As the fracking protesters show, a people’s rebellion is the only way to fight climate breakdown, also published in the Guardian.
+In 2019, the United States presidential candidate and socialist Bernie Sanders tweeted in support of Extinction Rebellion to his 7.5 million followers.
+He included a link to the article, As the fracking protesters show, a people’s rebellion is the only way to fight climate breakdown (external link), also published in the Guardian.